 America’s technological triumphs—engines, telephones, and electric lights—were on display in the “White City” built to house the huge fair.
 World congresses were held on medicine, engineering, and women’s progress.
-Yet these were overshadowed by the Parliament, where Hindus, Buddhists, Jains, Jews, Protestants, Catholics, Unitarians, and adherents of the Shinto and Zoroastrian traditions met together for the first time in modern history—some would say for the first time ever.
+Yet these were overshadowed by the Parliament, where Hindus, Buddhists, Jains, Jews, Protestants, Catholics, Unitarians, and adherents of the Shinto and Zoroastrian traditions met together for the first time in modern history.

 The event’s chairman, Presbyterian minister John Henry Barrows, noted the Exposition planners’ skepticism: “Many felt that Religion was an element of perpetual discord, which should not be thrust in amid the magnificent harmonies of a fraternal assembly of nations.
 On the other hand, it was felt that the tendencies of modern civilization were toward unity.
 Some came to feel that a Parliament of Religions was the necessity of the age.”